 Return Is in the Eye of the Beholder

-Knowing that lead nurturing is far more complex than most marketers realize, the question then becomes, which form offers the best return?
+Knowing that multifamily lead nurturing is far more complex than most marketers realize, the question becomes, which form offers the best return?
 The answer is not so simple.
-While each of these nurture campaigns requires a certain amount of upfront investment, the payoff is entirely dependent on your business.
+While each of these nurture campaigns requires a certain amount of upfront investment, the payoff depends entirely on your business.

 The question comes down to which problem you are facing the most.
-If your issue is moving leads down the pipeline, a qualification campaign is going to seem most beneficial to your needs.
-If you are working on reviving leads, engagement and re-engagement campaigns should be your go to.
+If your issue is moving leads down the pipeline, a qualification campaign will most benefit your needs.
+If you are working on reviving multifamily leads, engagement, and re-engagement campaigns should be your go-to.

-The highest importance is that you choose a nurture campaign tied to your strategy, rather than taking a set-it-and-forget-it route.
+Choosing a nurture campaign tied to your strategy is more important than taking a set-it-and-forget-it route.
 This is where you can make the most significant impact on your business.
-Only then will you see sustainable success in nurturing your leads.
+Only then will you see sustainable success in nurturing your multifamily leads.